06 Jul How to Use Facebook Ads as Part of Inbound Marketing Strategy?

 - Compared to traditional paid marketing, Inbound Marketing tactics can generate 54% more leads.

-- An average, companies can save $200k per year by investing more in Inbound vs Outbound Marketing.
+- On an average, companies can save $200k per year by investing more in Inbound vs Outbound Marketing.

 Focused on Inbound Marketing Funnel